Ryomen-Sukuna/Artoria/CONTRIBUTING.md

 ### CodeStyle

-- Adhere to PEP8 as much as possible.
+- Adhere to PEP8 as much as possible..

 - Line lengths should be under 120 characters, use list comprehensions over map/filter, don't leave trailing whitespace.